 The remaining time of a project or task based on the forecast setup, supported by Forecast's machine-learning technologies.

 An individual or member of your project team or organization.

 The way in which you acquire and allocate individuals as required for a project.

 Revenue recognition is a generally accepted accounting principle (GAAP) that stipulates how and when revenue is to be recognized.
 The revenue recognition principle, using accrual accounting, requires that revenues are recognized when realized and earned, not when cash is received.

 The name of the position assigned to a resource that is defined by skillset and job requirements.

 A list or display of all projects, phases, allocations and tasks.
-Forecast has two schedules.
-Schedule People and Schedule Projects.
+Forecast has two schedules, People Schedule and All Timelines.

 The range of requirements.
 These include both functional and non-functional customer requirements, as well as technical team-generated requirements.